 The ICW matrix has been generated to include ICW information only for the persons associated with the matching segments listed for this chromosome.
 The colors are intended to make triangulation easier.
 Look at the example below.

 (I have added the colored shading and arrows to illustrate the process - they do not appear on the ADSA output).
 All of the segments on the far right of the figure above appear to overlap one another - they are "stacked" and generally occupy the same locations along the chromosome.
 Let's start with Bugs Bunny's segment (the yellow-green one with a length of 16.75 cMs).
 If you follow Bugs' row to the left from his segment into the ICW matrix you will eventually arrive at the cell in the matrix where Bugs' row meets his column.
 This cell is marked with a backwards slash.
 If you then travel either up or down Bugs' column you will see that the color of the little "bricks" in his ICW column matches that of Bugs' horizontal segment on the far right (yellow-green) forming a sideways "T".
 Each segment that is opposite a yellow-green "brick" in Bugs' column is ICW to Bugs.
 That is to say, those segments belong to people who match Bugs and match you (the person tested) - they are matches you have in common with Bugs.
 For example, you'll notice that there are yellow-green bricks opposite the rows of Fred Flintstone, Betty Rubble, Daffey Duck, and Huckleberry Hound.
 All four of them are matches to you and are matches to Bugs Bunny.
 You, Bugs and Fred are said to be "triangulated" since there are three of you and you all match each other.
 The same is true for you, Bugs and Betty or Daffey, or Huckleberry.
-Assuming the segments are long enough to be IBD (and they appear to be) and that none of you is double-related, that means that you, Bugs and Fred all share a common ancestry.
+Assuming the segments are long enough to be IBD (and they appear to be) and that there isn't a coincidental ICW between Bugs and Fred (and you are actually matching segments at the same location on different halves of the chromosome pair - which is rather unlikely), that means that you, Bugs and Fred all share a common ancestry.
 In fact, you can see that the ICW columns for Betty Rubble (dark purple), Bugs (yellow-green), Daffey Duck (brown), and Huckleberry Hound (magenta) form a multi-colored rectangle, or block of ICW "bricks".
 That rectangular collection of ICW "bricks" means that you all ICW each other and all of you probably share the same common ancestry.
 Look above Betty and you will see that Fred Flintstone also has the same configuration of colored bricks along his row as the others - he is part of the group as well.
 I have shaded all these ICWed rows pink.
 Now look at Wilma and Barney.
 While their segments look like they completely overlap those of the others, they do not participate in the ICW block for the pink group.
 In fact, they form their own little 2x2 block of bricks, meaning they match you and each other, but they do not match Fred, Betty, Bugs, Daffey or Huckleberry.
 Because they occupy the same place on the chromosome as the others, its clear that they are matching the other chromosome of the pair.
 If the pink group matches, say, the chromosome you got from your mother, then the blue group matches the one you got from your father (or vice versa).

 When you are looking at ICW "bricks" you'll notice that almost all of the time, the patterns are symmetrical around the diagonal line.
 If A matches B, then B matches A. So if you see a colored brick - let's say the pink one to the left of Bugs Bunny's "slash", you can determine whose brick that is by following that column up or down until you hit a pink brick with a slash through it.
 In this case, that happens on Fred Flintstone's row - so Fred matches Bugs.
 And, on Fred's row, you will see that there is a light green brick in Bugs' column.
 The mirror image of the pink one we started with.
 The symmetry is a little hard to visualize because the bricks aren't square.
 (Rarely, there is a brick that doesn't have a symmetrical "partner".
 This seems to be due to a glitch in the data coming from FamilyTreeDNA.
 My guess is that the matches for the two kits were computed at different times with slightly different match criterea.)